azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-In the above code, we have not only created fake budget objects but also added some transactions to each budget.
+In the above code, we have not only created fake budget objects but also added some fake transactions to each budget item.
 You can even get more creative and populate fake data through a JSON file.

 > It is not mandatory that your model container for previews is always in-memory.
-You can use an actual persistent model container too.
+You can always use an actual persistent model container too.
 This way your data will be available between preview refreshes.

 Finally, you can use the previewContainer in your view as shown in the implementation below: